Sunday, Friday, February 22, 2009

 Healing from ‘Mental Enslavement’ Known as

-Although the shackles of chattel incarceration on People of African Descent, seems to have been removed over a century ago, by legislation that had been passed to relinquish the legal chains, and inequality, of the likes of sharecropping, Jim Crow Segregation Laws, and Redlining, that bound People of African descent in Africa, Europe and the Americas, to European Caucasian slave owners' balance sheets, along with their, oxen, horses, cows, farm equipment and other tangible assets; our children, elders, and women are still subjected to spite, hatefulness and outright terrorism.
-We still live in enemy territory, among an apathetic and insensitive people, under a state of "white" supremacy, racial profiling and stereotyping.
+Although the shackles of chattel incarceration on People of African Descent, seems to have been removed over a century ago, by legislation that had been passed to relinquish the legal chains, and inequality, of the likes of sharecropping, Jim Crow Segregation Laws, and Redlining, that bound People of African descent in Africa, Europe and the Americas, to European Caucasian slave owners' balance sheets, along with their, oxen, horses, cows, farm equipment and other tangible assets; our children, elders, and women are still subjected to inequity. racist leadership, Police homicide and brutality, supremacy systems, spite, hate criminals, and terrorists.
+We still live in enemy territory, among an apathetic and insensitive people, under a state of "white" supremacy, racial profiling, stereotyping and terrorism.

 Yet many African descendants are in denial of the long-lasting effects of the traumatically brutal institution of the inhumane treatment and forced labor, used to build the United States.
 They often passively assert that slavery happened long ago, it has nothing to do with them now, and as melanin people, we should forgive and forget it, and take advantage of any ‘freedoms’ now available to us.
 However, the emotional and psychological damage caused by the Transatlantic war, US mass murder and genocide, colonization, human trafficking, rape, and terrorism, was so severe, that many people today still struggle with psychological, health challenges, displaced families and economic disenfranchisement.
 So many of our people have assimilated, and are compliant with the WASP middle-class value system of the United States.